 Slavko Splichal, University of Ljubljana, Slovenia

-This seventh "slow science" IUC-CMS is an interdisciplinary research conference & post-graduate course open to doctoral and post-doctoral students in media, communication and related fields engaged with the issue of journalism, that wish to discuss their current work with established and emerging scholars and get relevant feedback.
+This eight "slow science" IUC-CMS is an interdisciplinary research conference & post-graduate course open to academics, doctoral and post-doctoral students in media, communication and related fields engaged with the issue of media and media systems, that wish to discuss their current work with established and emerging scholars and get relevant feedback.

-Invited lecturers will deliver keynote lectures with ample discussion opportunities.
-Course attendees will have extended opportunity to present and discuss their current own works with the course directors and other participants in seminar form (English language) and in further informal meetings around the beautiful old-town of Dubrovnik (UNESCO World Heritage) over 5 full working days (Monday to Saturday).
+Invited research conference participants will deliver keynote lectures with ample discussion opportunities.
+In this unique academic format, student course attendees will have extended opportunity to present and discuss their current own work with the course directors and other lecturers and participants in seminar form (English language) and in further informal meetings around the beautiful old-town of Dubrovnik (UNESCO World Heritage) over 5 full working days (Monday to Saturday).

-To apply, send a CV and a motivation letter to firstname.lastname@example.org Students who wish to present their paper should also send a 300 word abstract of their research.
+To apply, send a CV and a motivation letter to email@example.com.
+Doctoral students who wish to present their research should also send a 300 word abstract.
 The course can accept 20 students, and the applications are received on a rolling basis.
-After acceptance you need to register also on this web page http://www.iuc.hr/course-details.php?id=1085
+After notification of acceptance you need to register also on this web page https://www.iuc.hr/course-details.php?id=1161

 The Inter-University Centre was founded in Dubrovnik in 1972 as an independent, autonomous academic institution with the aim of promoting international co-operation between academic institutions throughout the world.
 Courses are held in all scientific disciplines around the year, with participation of member and affiliated universities.